Wintellect/MSLearn/Introduction to Git/includes/4-fix-simple-mistakes.md

 	git log -n1
 	```

-1. Use the following commands to "restore" **index.html** and list its contents:
+1. Use the following commands to restore **index.html** and list its contents:

 	```bash
 	git checkout -- index.html